Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-post-must-not-use-original-url-as-final-state.md](./lro-post-must-not-use-original-url-as-final-state.md) for details.

+### LROPostFinalStateViaProperty

+For a LRO POST long-running-operation-options must have location header in the final-state-via property.

+Please refer to [lro-post-final-state-via-property.md](./lro-post-final-state-via-property.md) for details.

 ### ProvisioningStateSpecified

 This is a rule introduced to validate if a LRO PUT and PATCH operations response schema has "ProvisioningState" property specified.